manassaloi/manassaloi.github.io/_posts/2016-05-04-the-ceo-next-door-elena.markdown

 1. Train your adaptation muscles: Pick up a new skill or hobby; immerse yourself in an experience or place that you find uncomfortable; take on a job or volunteer assignment in a completely new area.
 2. Let go of the past: Conduct annual “spring cleaning.”
 Ask yourself and your team which habits, practices, and assumptions hold you back today or in the future.
 Pick the one that feels easiest or most valuable to let go.
 Let it go.
 3. Build your antenna for the future:
-   + Assemble an “Inspiration Cabinet”: a network of people in different fields who expose you to new unexpected ideas and information and help you see things from new angles
+   + Assemble an “Inspiration Cabinet”: a network of people in different fields who expose you to new unexpected ideas and information and help you see things from new angles.
    + Schedule “Foresight” time at least twice a month: actually block time on your calendar to consider the big picture view and future scenarios.
 Pick a location, time, and conditions that put your mind in the best state for insight.
    + Conduct full immersion into customer experience: regularly spend time walking in the shoes of your customers
    + Get curious and ask questions.